It's all in the Technique

 How do we teach a new skill?

-The teaching of a new skill can be achieved by various methods:
+The teaching of a new skill can be achieved through various methods:

 The Learning Phases

-There are three stages to learning a new skill and these are:
+There are three stages of learning a new skill and these are:

 How do we assess performance?